PuttingTheDnDInTDD/EverCraft-Kata/README.markdown

 - +2 to Armor Class

-As a fighter I want to be able to wear plate armor so that I can ignore the blows of my enemies
+As a fighter (or dwarf) I want to be able to wear plate armor so that I can ignore the blows of my enemies

 - +8 to Armor Class
-- can only be worn by fighters, dwarves, of dwarven fighters
+- can only be worn by fighters (of any race) and dwarves (of any class)

 As a character I want to the be able to wear magical leather armor of damage reduction so that I can soften attacks against me